 - Blueprints FM is also a great study resource.
 It’s concise and has a well-organized format; it’s best used as a high-level/overview text.

-As a clerkship scheduling tip, we recommend taking Family Medicine later in the year — especially after Medicine.
-This way, you will have already seen and studied for the range that Family Medicine can test you on, such as Pediatrics and Ob/Gyn.
+As a clerkship scheduling tip, we recommend taking Family Medicine later in the year — especially after medicine.
+This way, you will have already seen and studied the range that family medicine can test you on, such as pediatrics and OB-GYN.

-The Neurology Shelf Exam tests your knowledge of diseases of the nervous system.
-The content covered on the Neurology Shelf Exam is narrow; it often tests topics such as nerve injuries, head trauma, central nervous system infections, neuromuscular disorders, and degenerative neurologic disorders, among others.
+The neurology shelf exam tests your knowledge of diseases of the nervous system.
+The content covered on the exam is narrow.
+It often tests topics such as nerve injuries, head trauma, central nervous system infections, neuromuscular disorders and degenerative neurologic disorders.

-- Case Files Neurology and PreTest is a popular combination; these two resources work well together.
-Case Files provides its on-brand 60 clinical case scenarios that illustrate essential concepts for the Neurology clerkship and shelf exam.
+- Case Files Neurology and PreTest is a popular combination — these resources work well together.
+Case Files provides its on-brand 60 clinical case scenarios that illustrate essential concepts for the neurology clerkship and shelf exam.
 Each clinical case includes review questions and an extended discussion.
-PreTest provides 500 Neurology-focused USMLE-style questions and answers, with detailed explanations for right and wrong answers.
+PreTest provides 500 neurology-focused USMLE-style questions and answers, with detailed explanations for right and wrong answers.

 - Case Files Ob/Gyn is an excellent foundational resource for your rotation.
 It’s a quick read and covers all the high-yield material.
-We recommend you read it at the start of your rotation because it’s comprehensive and will set you up for answering pimping questions in the wards, as well as what to expect on the Ob/Gyn Shelf Exam.
+We recommend you read it at the start of your rotation because it’s comprehensive and will set you up for answering pimping questions in the wards and what to expect on the OB-GYN shelf exam.

-- Blueprints Ob/Gyn is also a great resource, however, we recommend using it with caution because it’s rather lengthy and many students have trouble getting through all of it.
+- Blueprints Ob/Gyn is also a great resource.
+However, we recommend using it cautiously because it’s rather lengthy and many students have trouble getting through all of it.
 It’s better to use a shorter resource like Case Files Ob/Gyn and ensure that you get a comprehensive overview of the whole subject area.
-That being said, Blueprints Ob/Gyn provides is an excellent resource for in-depth learning — and if you can get through it with time to spare, you’ll be set for success on your Ob/Gyn Shelf Exam.
+That being said, Blueprints Ob/Gyn provides an excellent resource for in-depth learning — and if you can get through it with time to spare, you’ll be set for success on your OB-GYN shelf exam.

-The Pediatrics Shelf Exam tests you on infant, child, and adolescent development.
-You should expect to see questions on normal infant/child development, developmental milestones, vaccine schedules, puberty, and diseases and conditions unique to the infant, child, and adolescent populations — for example: asthma, congenital infections and heart defects, meningitis, abnormal puberty.
+The pediatrics shelf exam tests you on infant, child and adolescent development.
+You should expect to see questions on normal infant/child development, developmental milestones, vaccine schedules, puberty, and diseases and conditions unique to the infant, child and adolescent populations — for example, asthma, meningitis, abnormal puberty congenital infections and heart defects.

 - Pediatrics PreTest is a great resource for questions, especially if you’ve exhausted UWorld for Pediatrics.
 It has 500 USMLE/shelf exam-style questions with thorough and clear explanations for correct and incorrect answer choices.

-- If you use UWorld along with First Aid and Case Files, you’ll be set for success on the Psychiatry Shelf Exam.
+- If you use UWorld along with First Aid and Case Files, you’ll be set for success on this exam.

-The Surgery Shelf Exam is one of the more difficult shelf exams.
-Importantly, the Surgery Shelf is more medicine heavy — details about actual surgeries and surgical techniques are not on the exam.
-The focus of the Surgery Shelf Exam is more on diagnosis, the decision-making that goes into offering surgery, post-op management, and the risks/complications of various surgeries.
+The surgery shelf exam is one of the more difficult shelf exams.
+Importantly, the surgery shelf is more medicine-heavy — details about actual surgeries and surgical techniques are not on the exam.
+The focus of the exam is more on diagnosis, the decision-making that goes into offering surgery, post-op management, and the risks/complications of various surgeries.
 Trauma management is heavily tested.
 You should know the ABCs and be able to apply them properly.